anandtrivedi029/Obligation-Risk-AI/README.md

 Originally created for NASSCOM, the project will continue to evolve, with ongoing enhancements to improve its features and usability.

 Key Features
-Clause Extraction
+1.Clause Extraction
 Extracts relevant clauses from documents.

-Term Extraction
+2. Term Extraction
 Identifies and extracts key terms for better classification.

-Risk Identification
+3. Risk Identification
 Detects potential risks within documents.

-Obligation Extraction
+4. Obligation Extraction
 Automatically extracts and categorizes obligations.

-Task Conversion
+5. Task Conversion
 Converts obligations into actionable tasks.

-Milestone Generation
+6. Milestone Generation
 Transforms obligations into structured project milestones.

 This project aims to streamline risk and compliance tracking using AI, making it a valuable tool for document analysis and contract management.